 The application fee is nonrefundable, cannot be applied toward tuition.

-College transcript(s) – Applicants must submit two official sealed transcripts from ALL colleges/universities previously attended, regardless of length of stay or if the grades are listed on another school's transcript.
+– Applicants must submit an official transcript(s) from ALL colleges/universities previously attended, regardless of length of stay or if the grades are listed on another school's transcript.
 Applicant’s official transcripts will document a conferred master’s degree from a regionally accredited institution with a GPA of 3.5 accrued from previous graduate work at time of application review.
 Submit your transcript(s) electronically at MercerEducation@mercer.edu

 Current vita or resume – Applicants must submit a current vita or resume documenting appropriate leadership experience in higher education.